coinbase/mesh-cli/README.md

 To help you with examples, we developed complete Mesh API reference implementations for [Bitcoin](https://github.com/coinbase/mesh-bitcoin) and [Ethereum](https://github.com/coinbase/mesh-ethereum).
 Developers of Bitcoin-like or Ethereum-like blockchains may find it easier to fork these reference implementations than to write an implementation from scratch.

-You can also find community implementations for a variety of blockchains in the [mesh-ecosystem](https://github.com/coinbase/mesh-ecosystem) repository, and in the [ecosystem category](https://community.mesh-api.org/c/ecosystem) of our community site.
+You can also find community implementations for a variety of blockchains in the [mesh-ecosystem](https://github.com/coinbase/mesh-ecosystem) repository.

 ## License
 This project is available open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).